We are engineering artificial intelligence.

 The Why

-We educate for competence.
-We train for productivity.
-We optimize for performance.
-But we do not teach the architecture of the psyche.
+We educate for competence, train for productivity, optimize for performance.
+But we do not teach the journey of healing and becoming whole.
 And so we produce generations of highly capable individuals who remain internally fragmented – attempting to build meaningful lives from partial selves.

 The Team